This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - Enabling Direct Benefit Transfers (DBT) to avoid delays and middlemen.

-Beneficiaries are selected transparently based on Socio-Economic and Caste Census (SECC) 2011 data and finalized by Gram Sabha.
+Beneficiaries are selected transparently based on Socio-Economic and Caste Census (SECC) 2011 data and finalized by the Gram Sabha.
 The scheme mandates geo-tagged photographs of the construction site at various stages to monitor progress through the AwaasSoft MIS portal.

 The homes under PMAY-G not only provide shelter but also empower families economically and socially, serving as a long-term asset for generations.